-The following are course descriptions of the ACA / ARI New England Angel Education Series workshops scheduled for Winter 2014:
+The following are course descriptions of the ACA / ARI New England Angel Education Series workshops scheduled for June 2014:

 (Information on past workshops can be found here)

-Jean Hammond – Member, Golden Seeds, Hub Angels Investment Group, and Launchpad Venture Group
+Jean Hammond – Golden Seeds, Hub Angels Investment Group, and Launchpad Venture Group

 Dave Anderson – Supply Chain Ventures and Golden Seeds